Hens in the Garden?!

 Hens shouldn't touch carrots, parsnips, leeks, onions, potatoes, squash, pumpkins and courgettes.
 Climbing beans should be fine, once established, as they won't be able to reach most of them (protect seedlings).

-Hen favourites
+Hen favorites

 Hens love surplus sweetcorn.
 You could also grow sunflowers and feed them the seeds.
 Spinach, chard, kale, broccoli, cabbage and lettuce (except for spicy oriental leaves) will be popular; beetroot leaves are relished and my hens also eat beetroot and love Jerusalem artichokes, which I let them nibble on when I have a surplus.
 They shouldn't, however, eat the leaves, so this is a good vegetable to grow.
 On the berry front, hens love strawberries, raspberries and all edible berries except blackcurrants.